 - The number of treatments depends on the individual’s needs and personal treatment plan.

-DISCLAIMER: No claim is made that patients with similar diagnosis and/or treatment/s will respond to the same extent as the patients shown.
-All testimonials had been provided voluntarily to share their experience with the Issels Treatment and their state of health at the time.
-Some may have passed away due to age or disease.
+DISCLAIMER: No claim is made that patients with similar diagnosis and/or treatment(s) will respond to the same extent as the patients shown.
+All testimonials have been provided voluntarily to share a patient’s experience with the Issels Treatment and their state of health at the time.
+Some patients may have passed away due to age or disease.
 None of these patients received compensation or are related to the Issels Treatment Centers.